-Computer Science within Natural Sciences 2023-2024
+Computer Science within Natural Sciences 2024-2025

 This pages is primarily intended for existing students.
 It consists of modules available to Natural Sciences students, Joint-Honours regulations and general advice (which includes links to Departmental advice.)

-The following lists the module code and the title of each module by the level of each module - clicking on the link will take you to further details listed in the Faculty Handbooks.
+The following lists the module code and the title of each module by the level of each module - clicking on the link will take you to further details listed in the Faculty Handbook.

 The last digit of the module code indicates whether the module is single, double or triple.
 The level indicates the year in which modules are normally taken, but it is often the case that students take modules from the adjacent level beneath the year of study.
 Visit the Subjects page for the general overarching rules and structure.